Wally Funk: Mercury 13

 In February 1961, Funk volunteered for the "Women in Space" Program.
 The program was run by William Randolph Lovelace, although it lacked official government sponsorship.
 Funk contacted Lovelace, detailing her experience and achievements.
 Despite being younger than the recruiting age range of 25–40, Funk was invited to take part.
 Twenty-five women were invited, nineteen enrolled, and thirteen graduated, including Funk, who at 21 was the youngest.
 On some tests, she scored better than John Glenn.
 The media dubbed the group the "Mercury 13", a reference to the Mercury 7.

 Like the other participants in the program, Funk was put through rigorous physical and mental testing.
 In one test, volunteers were placed in sensory deprivation tanks.
 Funk was in the tank, without hallucinating, for 10 hours and 35 minutes, a record.
 She passed her tests and was qualified to go into space.
 Her score was the third best in the Mercury 13 program.
 Despite this, the program was canceled before the women were to undergo their last test.

-After the Mercury 13 program was canceled, Funk became a Goodwill Ambassador.
+After the Mercury 13 program was canceled, Funk became a goodwill ambassador.

 Later career

 Funk continued to dream of going to space.
 When NASA finally began accepting women in the late 1970s, Funk applied three times.
-Despite her impressive credentials, she was turned down for not having an engineering degree or a background as a test pilot.
+Despite her credentials, she was turned down for not having an engineering degree or a background as a test pilot.

 In 1995, Lt.
 Col. Eileen Collins became the first woman to pilot a Space Shuttle into space; Funk was too old to qualify to become a Space Shuttle pilot by the time Collins became one.
 Funk and six other members of the Mercury 13 were invited guests of Collins at the launch, and NASA gave them a behind-the-scenes VIP tour of the Kennedy Space Center complex.

 In 2012, she put money down to be one of the first people to fly into space via Virgin Galactic.
 The money for the flight came from Funk's own book and film royalties and family money.

 In July 2020 Funk published a memoir, Higher Faster Longer – My Life in Aviation and My Quest for Space Flight with author Loretta Hall.